How to Stop Being a Victim and Move On From Bullying and Abuse-related Trauma

 So, if someone used to bully or abuse you in the past or even if you still experience abuse, it is not because you are bad or worthless or whatever the abuser may tell you.
 People bully and abuse others because they have major psychological problems.
 Maybe they were or are going through hard times (and extremely hard times!) and they are too weak to handle the stress in a healthy way (or they don’t know what is healthy because they come from an unhealthy background), so the only thing they can do to ease their pain from their psychological state is to throw their negative emotions at someone else, make someone else suffer just as much as they do.

-How to stop being a victim
+How to stop being a victim and overcome bullying and abuse

 Stop believing the abuser